wagnerkaba/exercicios-desenvolve2022/semana28 - nodejs Role-based access control/README.md

 * Redis - Redis is an in-memory data structure store, used as a distributed, in-memory key–value database, cache and message broker, with optional durability.
 OBS: a maneira mais fácil de instalar o REDIS no windows é [através do WSL2](https://redis.io/docs/getting-started/installation/install-redis-on-windows/).
 * Node-Redis - node-redis is a modern, high performance Redis client for Node.js (Para instalar: `npm install redis@3.0.2`)

-## Tecnologias utilizadas (semana 27)
-* MomentJS - MomentJS is a JavaScript library which helps is parsing, validating, manipulating and displaying date/time in JavaScript in a very easy way.
-* nodemailer - Send emails from Node.js.

 ## Setup